 For Christians, the Bible is our primary source of wisdom and guidance.
 As the Word of God, the Bible helps us discern how to live well as we grow in our faith, and one of the best places to find valuable teaching are the words of Jesus.
-Throughout his ministry on earth, Jesus shared a vision of life lived as God intended, of embracing the Kingdom of Heaven now.
-One of the primary ways Jesus presented his teachings was in the form of parables.
+Throughout Jesus' ministry on earth, he shared a vision of life lived as God intended, of embracing the Kingdom of Heaven now.
+One of the primary ways Jesus shared his teachings was in the form of parables.
 In fact, parables make up approximately one-third of all of Jesus’ recorded teachings.

 Why did Jesus speak in parables?
 How does this form of teaching help us to internalize the lessons of the Gospel?
-We’ll briefly consider the parables of Jesus and offer insights into the ways in which these profound lessons (see also Bible's inspirational verses) can be applied in our lives.
+We’ll briefly consider the parables of Jesus and offer insights into the ways in which these profound lessons can be applied in our lives.

 What is a Parable?